Guest post by Stephen from Full-Time FBA

-You might know by now that I love board games so much that I wrote a full book and video course about selling them – The Reseller’s Guide to Board Games: How to Turn Play Money into Real Money.
+You might know by now that I love board games so much that I wrote a full book and video course about selling them.
 One of the places I keep an eye out for board games, new or collectible, is Craigslist.

 You can buy an entire lot of board games with the intention of only selling a portion of them on Amazon, and then resell the rest of them at your next garage sale.
 I have even sold individual board game pieces for profits on eBay to people looking to replace some of their missing board game pieces.
 Make sure you message the seller ahead of time on Craigslist to find out if all the pieces are included.

 4. Ride-on toys